 MATTHEW K. FOSTER

 For eleven years in a row, attorney Matthew K. Foster has earned the AV Preeminent® Rated Attorney designation from Martindale-Hubbard®.
 The AV Preeminent® Rating is a significant accomplishment and a testament to the fact that a lawyer’s peers and judges rank him at the highest level of professional excellence.
-Mr. Foster was also fortunate to be designated one the “Top 100 Civil Trial Lawyers” in the United States by the National Trial Lawyers Association.
+Mr. Foster was also fortunate to be designated one of the “Top 100 Civil Trial Lawyers” in the United States by the National Trial Lawyers Association.
+He was also awarded the Lawyer to Legacy Golden Eagle Award by the Florida Justice Association for his dedication to civil justice.
+This award is only given to about six lawyers in the State of Florida.

 Mr. Foster practices personal injury focusing on helping injured victims of sexual abuse, auto and trucking accidents, and negligent security cases.
 He joined the Brooks, LeBoeuf, Bennett, Foster & Gwartney, P.A. firm in 1994.
 The Tallahassee native received his law degree from Florida State University Law School in 1994 with high honors.
 Mr. Foster received an athletic scholarship to attend Florida State University for undergraduate school where he competed on the swimming and diving team and was twice named the “Top Scholar Athlete” among all of the athletes at Florida State University, graduating magna cum laude.
 He was also nominated for a Rhodes Scholarship and selected for a Supreme Court internship.
 Most recently, he was named as Worldwide Registry’s Elite American Lawyer.